burakcaldir/simple_linear_regression/README.md

                                    `y = B0 + B1 * x`

  ### Plot Predictions as a Line With Our Data.
+     - `Below is a simple scatter plot of x versus y.`
       ![Plot Dataset](/image/SLR-Model.png)

  ### References: